rogerpadilla/nukak-website/src/content/docs/getting-started.md

 ## 4. Manipulate the data

-UQL provides multiple ways to interact with your data, from generic `Queriers` (that work with any entity) to entity-specific `Repositories`.
+UQL provides a straightforward API to interact with your data using `Queriers`.

 ```ts
 import { User } from './shared/models/index.js';